Pawel-Albert/angular-qa-recruitment-app/README.md

 ## Code Quality Tools

-This project uses Prettier and ESLint to ensure code quality and consistency:
+This project uses Prettier (in larger project ESLint would also be used) to ensure code quality and consistency:

 - **Prettier** is an opinionated code formatter that enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.